cpwr-devops/DevOps-Examples-Doc/docs/guidelines/ispw/GitHub_to_ISPW_Integration_Tutorial.md

 ![image-20210610175232004](../images/ispw_github_workflow_synclocal3.png)

 5. Create secrets to hide usernames, passwords, or tokens that will be used in the workflows
-   * Navigate to your GitHub repository where your workflows are stored.
+   a.
+Navigate to your GitHub repository where your workflows are stored.
-   * Click on the **Settings** tab that is located on the top left just under the repository path
+   b.
+Click on the **Settings** tab that is located on the top left just under the repository path
-   * Click on the **Secrets** section
+   c.
+Click on the **Secrets** section
-   * From the following screen, you can either create organization level secrets (secrets that can be used across all repositories within your organization group) or repository level secrets.
+   d.
+From the following screen, you can either create organization level secrets (secrets that can be used across all repositories within your organization group) or repository level secrets.
-   * Some secrets examples you may create based on the **ispw-sync-build-deploy.yml** ([Download a template](./ispw-sync-build-deploy.yml))
+   e.
+Some secrets examples you may create based on the **ispw-sync-build-deploy.yml** ([Download a template](./ispw-sync-build-deploy.yml))
       * secrets.TSOUSER
       * secrets.TSOPASS
       * secrets.GITUID